storesafe/cordova-sqlite-storage/SQLitePlugin.coffee.md

         if !!openargs.createFromLocation and openargs.createFromLocation == 1
           openargs.createFromResource = "1"

+        if !!openargs.androidDatabaseImplementation and openargs.androidDatabaseImplementation == 2
+          openargs.androidOldDatabaseImplementation = 1

-        #if !!openargs.androidLockWorkaround and openargs.androidLockWorkaround == 1
+        if !!openargs.androidLockWorkaround and openargs.androidLockWorkaround == 1
-        #  openargs.androidLockWorkaround = 1
+          openargs.androidBugWorkaround = 1

         new SQLitePlugin openargs, okcb, errorcb